Code-By-Script/CSharp-ConsoleMethods/README.md

-# 🌟 Welcome to the CSharp Console Methods Repository! 🌟
+# 🌟 Welcome to the CSharp Console Methods 🌟